Financial-Times/ui-style-guide/index.md

 ##Overlays

-Ft.com currently uses a series of legacy overlay styles.
+FT.com currently uses a series of legacy overlay styles.
 Do not in any circumstances reproduce any of these legacy overlays.

+###Content inside overlays

+Always put buttons in bottom right.

+<iframe frameborder='0' width="100%" src='http://jsbin.com/gimox/1/quiet'></iframe>

 ###Barrier Overlay
 Users who arrive at the FT and haven't registered their email will get a barrier overlay. these overlays contain marketing information explaining why they cannot see the page content and paywall information with subscription information.